Revisiting Locally Differentially Private Protocols: Towards Better Trade-offs in Privacy, Utility, and Attack Resistance: Background

 \begin{definition}[Pure LDP Protocols~\cite{tianhao2017}] A protocol is considered \textit{pure} if and only if there exist two probability values, $\pstar > \qstar$, in its perturbation mechanism $\calM$, such that for all inputs $x \in \calX$:

-where the set $\{y \mid x \in \text{Support}(y)\}$ includes all possible outputs $y$ that ``support'' the input value $x$. \end{definition} Thus, $\pstar$ represents the probability that the input $x$ is mapped to an output supporting it, whereas $\qstar$ represents the probability that any other input $x' \neq x$ is mapped to an output that supports $x$.
-Given $n$ users, let $y^j$ denote the obfuscated value of user $j \in [n]$, the frequency estimate $\hat{f}_i$ of the input value $i \in [k]$ is calculated as:
+in which the set $\{y \mid x \in \text{Support}(y)\}$ includes all possible outputs $y$ that ``support'' the input value $x$. \end{definition} Thus, $\pstar$ represents the probability that the input $x$ is mapped to an output supporting it, whereas $\qstar$ represents the probability that any other input $x' \neq x$ is mapped to an output that supports $x$.
+Given $n$ users, let $y^j$ denote the obfuscated value of user $j \in [n]$, the frequency estimate $\hat{f}_i$ of the input value $i \in [k]$ is computed as: